Find the missing side length and angles of the triangle. Express ... | Channels for Pearson+

 Laws of Sines, Cosines and Vectors

 Find the missing side length and angles of the triangle.
-Express the lengths to one decimal place and the angle to the nearest degree.
+Express the length and angles in one decimal place.

 Find the missing side length and angles of the triangle.
-Express the lengths to one decimal place and the angle to the nearest degree.
+Express the length and angles in one decimal place.

 ANSWERS OPTIONS